ropensci/roweb3/content/blog/2024-09-17-deposits-in-the-wild/index.md

 flowchart LR
     accTitle: Workflow Overview for cleaning data from multiple sources accDescr {
         Data from multiple sources including dropbox, googledrive, airtable, and open data kit are     ingested and transformed.
-Data entry errors are recorded in a validation log and corrected manually in the log.
-        Corrections made in the validation logs are applied to the data, the data are then integrated before being prepared for archive in Zenodo.
+        Data entry errors are recorded in a validation log and corrected manually in the log.Corrections made in the validation logs are applied to the data, the data are then integrated before being prepared for archive in Zenodo.
               }
     A[Dropbox] --> E(ETL in targets with ohcleandat)
     B[GoogleDrive] --> E